TinyURL

 TinyURL is a URL shortening web service, which provides short aliases for redirection of long URLs.
 Kevin Gilbertson, a web developer, launched the service in January 2002 as a way to post links in newsgroup postings which frequently had long, cumbersome addresses.
 TinyURL was the first notable URL shortening service and is one of the oldest still currently operating.

 Service

 The TinyURL homepage includes a form which is used to submit a long URL for shortening.
 For each URL entered, the server adds a new alias in its hashed database and returns a short URL.
 According to the website, the shortened URLs will never expire.

 TinyURL offers an API which allows applications to automatically create short URLs.

 Short URL aliases are seen as useful because they are easier to write down, remember or distribute.
 They also fit in text boxes with a limited number of characters allowed.
-Some examples of limited text boxes are IRC channel topics, email signatures, microblogs (such as Twitter, which notably limits all posts to first 140 and later 280 characters), certain printed newspapers (such as .net magazine or even Nature), and email clients that impose line breaks on messages at a certain length.
+Some examples of limited text boxes are IRC channel topics, email signatures, microblogs (such as Twitter, which notably limited all posts to 140 characters at first, and later 280 characters), certain printed newspapers (such as .net magazine or even Nature), and email clients that impose line breaks on messages at a certain length.